United States

 Employment income

 Citizens, resident aliens, and non-resident aliens are taxed on compensation earned for work performed in the United States, regardless of when or where payments are made, absent a treaty or Internal Revenue Code provision to the contrary.
 Employees are generally not taxed on reimbursements for either personal living expenses (i.e. food and housing) or for travel expenses while 'away from home'.
 However, reimbursements for similar expenses of a spouse or dependent are taxable.
 Note that being 'away from home' requires a temporary absence from an individual's tax home.
-Assignments for more than one year in a single work location are not considered to be temporary, regardless of all other facts and circumstances.
+Assignments for more than one year in a single work location are generally not considered to be temporary.

 Equity compensation